hazraChandrima/learning-git/README.md

 git add --all / git add -A
 This staged both my newly added files into the repository.

-3:18pm : Made my first commit into the repo. git commit -m "here's my first commit"
+3:18pm : Made my first commit into the repo.
+YOU WILL ALWAYS HAVE TO STAGE YOUR COMMITS FIRST!!! git commit -m "here's my first commit"
 Then made a small change in intro.html file and checked the status git status --short